 Why I Applied to be a Fellow

 "I applied for the Health and Aging Policy Fellows program to better understand our country’s policymaking process and how I can bridge the disconnect between policy development and real-world implementation.
-My inspiration is my father who was diagnosed with a rare blood cancer, Multiple Myeloma, in July of last year.
+My inspiration is my father who was diagnosed with a rare blood cancer, Multiple Myeloma, in July 2017.
 Despite a career in healthcare with palliative care expertise, I found myself having to strongly advocate for him through his treatments and navigation of the healthcare system.
 As a primary caregiver of an aging parent with a serious illness, I am now more passionate than ever to improve the way healthcare is delivered in our country and to develop policies to support caregivers and families."

 Office of U.S. Congresswoman Sharice Davids